Latvian National Opera, Riga

 The shell had to be lightweight, as it would be suspended from lighting and scenery bars.
 It also had to be capable of installation and removal by the stage crew in a few hours, so that a concert could be given on the same day as an opera rehearsal.
 Unusually, as the Opera House has very little backstage storage space, the shell also had to be easy to pack into no more than two standard lorry containers, so that it could be taken off site.

 AJA took on the acoustic design and theatre consultancy for this challenging project.
 After a detailed acoustic survey we established the acoustic requirements and our theatre consultant Michael Holden produced a detailed design for the shell, using a modular system of curved plywood panels in an aluminium framework.
 These materials were chosen because they were available locally at reasonable cost, and because the local scenery builders were familiar with them.
-The Shell was built on site by LNO’s own staff was first used at a gala concert on 27 February 2007.
+The shell was built on site by LNO’s own staff and was first used at a gala concert on 27 February 2007.

 Client : Latvian National Opera